A child’s home should provide warmth, comfort, and stability.

 Aim to leave one or two hours open each day for unstructured play.
 Avoid the temptation to set out a slew of toys.
 Choose a few well-made, open-ended toys that foster imagination.
 Before purchasing, check reviews and ratings on this free resource for families to ensure you are spending money on a quality product.

-5. Spend Time as a Family Forging strong familial bonds helps children feel safe, loved, and valued.
+Forging strong familial bonds helps children feel safe, loved, and valued.
 When it comes to family time, quality is more important than quantity.
 Unplug from devices and just enjoy being in each other’s presence.
 The time you spend together can create a lifetime of better health and meaningful memories.

 Introducing self-care from a young age instills the importance of tending to personal well-being.
 This mindset will benefit your children for years to come when the pressures and responsibilities of adulthood make it more critical than ever to protect mental and physical health.
 Regularly engaging in various forms of self-care prepares your children to lead happy, healthy lives.